 Can I Sue for Defamation?

 Have you or your company’s reputation been disparaged by a social media post, online review, or Internet troll?
-If so, you may have the option to seek justice by suing for defamation.
+If so, you may have the option to seek justice by suing for defamation of character.
 However, before you jump the gun and think about filing a defamation lawsuit, make sure you have all the facts on your side.
-So first, ask yourself: Can I sue for defamation? and Should I sue for defamation?
+So first, ask yourself: can I sue for defamation? and Should I sue for defamation?

 The United States has some of the most defendant-friendly defamation laws in the Western world.
 So, would be defamation plaintiffs need to really scrub their case first.
-In fact, most slander and libel claimants must satisfy all four pillars of defamation before the case can even proceed: falsity, identity, harm, and negligence.
+In fact, most libel and slander claimants must satisfy all four defamation elements before the case can even proceed: falsity, identity, harm, and negligence.
 If plaintiffs are considered public figures, they have even higher standards to meet in order to win a defamation lawsuit.
 Public figure plaintiffs must show malice — which goes to a defendant’s mental state, and is hard to prove.

 It may seem unnecessary to say, but you’d be surprised at how many judges toss defamation claims because plaintiffs can’t prove the defendant’s statements are about the plaintiff.
 The best way to prove this would be a statement that specifically identifies a plaintiff by first and last name, publicly.
 For example, if a defamatory statement was published or broadcast on the radio, television, or social media, and that statement specifically identifies the plaintiff.
 In order for a defamation claim to survive this test, in cases where the specific identity of the plaintiff is not mentioned, generally the plaintiff must show that people who read or heard the defamatory statement understood it to be about the plaintiff.